caktus/rapidsms-salt/README.rst

     vagrant plugin install vagrant-salt

-Edit `salt/roots/pillar/users.sls` and add your user and ssh key, following the example.
+Edit `salt/roots/pillar/users.sls` and add your user and ssh key, following the examples.
 Later you'll be able to ssh to the vagrant system using that userid and key.

 Using the Vagrantfile you can start up the VM.
 This requires the ``precise32`` box::